-Volkswagen Canada and the Canadian Premier League have been on a nationwide search to find Change Makers in our communities.
-We’ve been looking for stories about unsung heroes in local soccer communities, those who are going above and beyond to drive inclusivity, accessibility and change for the better.
+Volkswagen Canada and the Canadian Premier League embarked on a nationwide search to find Change Makers in our communities.
+We searched for stories about unsung heroes in local soccer communities, those who are going above and beyond to drive inclusivity, accessibility and change for the better.
 Change Makers are leaders, on and off the field.
-We are happy to present our three finalist Change Makers.
-Now, it’s up to you to help decide our winner.
-Read their unique stories and vote for your favourite.
-You can vote once daily until the closing date of October 6th.
-Help us crown our 2021 CPL & Volkswagen Canada Community Change Maker!
+We are happy to present our 2021 Volkswagen Canada Community Change Maker!

 When new immigrant families arrive in Winnipeg, Manitoba, Gololcha Boru is sometimes one of the first new faces they meet.
 His story as a community leader, especially within the local soccer scene, depicts the unification sport can have on not only an individual, but an entire community.